dalps/crobots-vscode/README.md

 ---

 This extension was made for the 40th anniversary of CROBOTS.
-Hope it boosts someone's submission to the [CROBOTS 2025 Tournament](https://crobots.deepthought.it/home.php?page=tournament2025&link=0) 🤖
+Hope it boosts someone's submission to the [Crobots 2025 Tournament](https://crobots.deepthought.it/home.php?page=tournament2025&link=0) 🤖